ljazzal/jazzalin.github.io/_pages/about.md

 ## Research interests

 I am particularly interested in the combination of robust state estimation and control algorithms with neuronal dynamics.
 As of June 2021, I have had the chance of working with [SpiNNaker neuromorphic hardware](http://apt.cs.manchester.ac.uk/projects/SpiNNaker/project/Access/) (48-node board) to validate neuronal network models and explore opportunities for closed-loop control.
+In the future, I hope to integrate my findings into a larger robotic system (e.g. [NRP](https://neurorobotics.net/)) to evaluate the influence of the environment on neuronal dynamics.

 In general, I am very enthusiastic about the use of robotics as a tool to test hypotheses in neuroscience.
 Conversely, I firmly believe in drawing inspiration from Nature to design and ultimately better understand robotic systems.